Setting boundaries for the Super Bowl in the workplace

 · “Efforts to try to avoid productivity loss are probably at best, ineffective.
 The better strategy for employers should be to embrace the Super Bowl, because it creates a shared experience with employees.”

 · “Managers should take this opportunity to connect with their employees because this is something they’ll really appreciate and remember for a long time.
 Research really does show it can improve dedication, focus, and even employee retention.”

 Becker is an associate professor in the Department of Management at Virginia Tech’s Pamplin College of Business.
 His research interests include work emotion, turnover, organizational neuroscience, and leadership, and he is based at Virginia Tech’s National Capital Region campus in metro Washington, D.C.

-His latest study, regarding employer expectations about after-hours emails, has been widely reported in the media.
+His latest study, regarding employee incentives and bonuses potentially leading to unethical behavior in the workplace, has been widely reported in the media.